cis1951/lec7-code/README.md

 Now, we're ready to ask the user to grant access to their location.
 We've created a stub method called `loadGame()`, which will be called when the game launches (or the user taps the Retry button on the error screen) -- there, you should:
 1. Set the game's state to `.loading`, which will cause `GameView` to display a loading spinner.
-2. Check if the user has already granted location permissions.
-3. If they have (whether "always" or "when in use",) we're good to go!
-Request the user's location with `locationManager.requestLocation()`.
-4. If they haven't, request permission with `locationManager.requestWhenInUseAuthorization()`.

-You may want to reference the [CLLocationManager docs](https://developer.apple.com/documentation/corelocation/cllocationmanager).
+2. Request permission to access the user's location with `locationManager.requestWhenInUseAuthorization()`.
+This method won't do anything if the user has already made their choice, so it's safe to call regardless of the current authorization status.

 <details>
 <summary>Solution (don't look at this unless you're stuck!)</summary>